-Just keep these tips in mind:
+Just keep these video and image optimization tips in mind:

 - Include subtitles and transcriptions – like alt text, video subtitles and transcriptions are supposed to help with accessibility.
 That way, anyone with hearing impairment (or someone who can’t listen to the audio because of their surroundings) would be able to enjoy the video.

 Last, but not least, make sure to include high resolution (but compressed) images and videos.

 Meta tags are short snippets (which appear on the SERPs) that provide a quick summary or snapshot of what the page is about.

 - Meta title – a shorter version (or an exact copy) of the title of your blog post, that should be less than 70 characters.
 The meta title should include the focus keyword (ideally, right at the beginning).